mesosphere-backup/dcos-docker/README.md

 ## dcos-docker

-Run dcos with systemd and docker in two containers.
+Run DC/OS with systemd and docker in two containers.

 ### Requirements